 The Yonekawa Mizukaburi festival is not just a parade of men dressed in costumes and transformed into fire gods

-At the same time, separate from the group of people sprinkling water, two people dressed as Okame and Hyottoko visiting gods who bring good fortune ," with Hyottoko being the temporary form of the fire god and Okame being his companion.
+At the same time, separate from the group that is being doused with water, two figures dressed as Okame and Hyottoko go around to the houses in the district, receiving congratulatory gifts.
+These Okame and Hyottoko are considered " visiting deities who bring good fortune ," with Hyottoko being a temporary form of the fire god and Okame being his partner deity.

 Okame carries a bucket on a balance pole, and Hyottoko rings a bell in an ink-dyed monk's robe.
 By the way, it is customary not to reveal the real faces or names of Okame and Hyottoko